Hirevo/alexandrie/README.md

 About
 -----

-Alexandrie is an alternative crate registry to be used with Cargo.
-It is written in Rust.
+Alexandrie is an alternative crate registry suitable for use with Cargo.

 This repository implements the Cargo APIs and interacts with a crate index as specified in the [Cargo's Alternative Registries RFC].
 This allows to have a private registry to host crates that are specific to what your doing and not suitable for publication on [crates.io] while maintaining the same build experience as with crates from [crates.io].